Dangers of hang gliding

 Frank was one of the people who examined Chuck’s helmet in attempting to figure out why his neck had been broken in the accident.

-I feel it worth mentioning here that, in 1973, there was no established process for such inquiries.
+In 1973, there was no established process for such inquiries.
 They were carried out by young men — and the occasional young woman — as best they could to find out how their friends were killed.
 Furthermore, although hang gliding was still new, flying prone was newer.

 Frank and his associates concluded that Chuck’s head had tucked under him and slid on the rear portion of the helmet.
 Frank continues…